polkadot-js/extension/README.md

 ![transaction done page screenshot](docs/pjp/transactionDone.PNG)

-you can see the transaction histroy from the account page like the following, which shows the transaction details, status, if failed, fail reason, and a link to subscan for more info.
+Transaction histroy can be seen from the account page, which shows the transaction details, status, the failure reason  if transaction is failed, and a link to subscan for more info.

 ![transaction history page screenshot](docs/pjp/transactionHistory.PNG)